Dark-Myth/BRAINANZAA-Contact-Management-System-/README.md

 The program provides a menu-driven interface to interact with users.
 Users are presented with a set of options and prompted to choose an action based on their requirements.
 The cin and cout functions are used to handle user input and output.

 The program utilizes file input/output operations to persist contact information between program executions.
-Contacts are saved to a text file (contacts.txt) when the program exits and loaded from the file when the program starts.
+Contacts are saved to a text file (contacts.csv) when the program exits and loaded from the file when the program starts.
 This ensures that contact data is retained across sessions.

 The core functionalities of adding, viewing, searching, editing, and deleting contacts are implemented as separate functions.
 These functions encapsulate the logic for performing each operation, promoting code modularity and maintainability.

 Basic input validation is incorporated to handle potential user errors.
 For example, the p program ensures that the user enters a valid menu option checks for duplicate contacts, and adds new contacts.

-E The code includes error handling mechanisms to gracefully handle scenarios such as file reading errors or contacts not found during editing or deletion operations.
+The code includes error-handling mechanisms to gracefully handle scenarios such as file reading errors or contacts not found during editing or deletion operations.
 This ensures that the program behaves predictably even in unexpected situations.

 The code is adequately documented with comments to explain the purpose and functionality of each section.
 This helps improve code readability and makes it easier for other developers to understand and maintain the codebase.